ocpi/ocpi/mod_locations.md

 The *EVSE* object describes the part that controls the power supply to a single EV in a single session.
 It always belongs to a *Location* object.
 It will only contain directions to get from the location to the EVSE (i.e. *floor*, *physical_reference* or *directions*).
 When these properties are insufficient to reach the EVSE from the *Location* point, then it typically indicates that this EVSE should be put in a different *Location* object (sometimes with the same address but with different coordinates/directions).

-An *EVSE* object has a list of connectors which can not be used simultaneously: only one connector per EVSE may be used at a time.
+An *EVSE* object has a list of connectors which can not be used simultaneously: only one connector per EVSE can be used at the time.
 The list of connectors is seen as atomic.
 This implies that for any changes or updates to a single connector, the full list of all connectors will have to be specified.
-Any connector not on that list is considered as deleted.
+Any connector that is not on the list of all connectors, is considered as deleted.

 <div><!-- ---------------------------------------------------------------------------- --></div>
 | Property                         | Type                                               | Card. | Description                                                        |